colfrog/chime/README.md

 To play, all you need is a Common Lisp compiler and quicklisp.

+You'll need to install stockfish to play against the AI, which is, for the moment, the default setting.

 You can compile it to a binary and run it

 ```bash